muritane/executability-filter/README.md

 Exist asks whether execution can be instantiated.

-Persist asks whether execution can continue.
+Persist asks whether execution can continue over time.

 Compose asks whether multiple executable systems can coexist and coordinate.